HerculesWS/StaffPlugins/Haru/README.md

 Script command to quit the mapserver, returning a chosen exit status to the OS.
 (this plugin was moved to the Hercules repository - only sample scripts are still here)

+### vimsyntaxgen

+Generates a syntax highlighter definition script for the Hercules scripting language, to be used with the vi/vim/gvim/MacVim text editor.